flekschas/regl-scatterplot/paper.md

 # Summary

-Scatter plots are an one of the most popular visualization methods to surface correlations (like trends or clusters) in bivariate data.
+Scatter plots are one of the most popular visualization methods to surface correlations (like trends or clusters) in bivariate data.
 They are used across all scientific domains.
 With datasets ever increasing in size, it can become challenging to effectively render and explore scatter plots.
 Hence, there is a need for scalable and interactive scatter plot libraries.

 ![Examples of `regl-scatterplot`.
 The top row visualizes the Rössler attractor